 Dr. Amy was acknowledged for her work with professional boxers in Los Angeles and Las Vegas.

-Amy is an American Council on Exercise (ACE) Media Spokesperson, serving as a health & fitness advocate.
+Amy is an American Council on Exercise (ACE) Media Spokesperson and contributor to their Top 10 Rated Fitness Blog, serving as a health & fitness advocate.
 Amy is proud to further ACE’s mission to get people moving.
 ACE reaches over 3.7 million exercise participants annually, improving their quality of life directly.
 With over 4.7 million visits to ACE’s website and over 108 million people reached, ACE is a global leader in helping people get fit, lead healthier lives, live longer, and be happy!

 Designed for the ACE with fitness professionals in mind, Dr. Amy discusses the changes that occur in the brain when obesity is present and how to account for these changes when strength training.